paypal/paypalcheckout-android/README.md

         //This is false by default, setting this to true will always open the experience in the browser environment.kPYPLWebBrowserOnly = true;

-        // set from the enviroment app name, this will be your app name environment.kPYPLUrlScheme = "sampleapp";
+        // set from the enviroment app name, this will be your app name/scheme you declared in the manifest environment.kPYPLUrlScheme = "testapp";

         //if your app is native, use this method
         //invoking checkout, you need to have an ec-token to call this.
-Replace the **Generated EcToken** with the one given by PayPal.
+Replace the **Generated Ec-Token** with the one given by PayPal.
-        PYPLCheckout.getInstance().startCheckoutWithECToken(this, **Generated EcToken**);
+        PYPLCheckout.getInstance().startCheckoutWithECToken(this, **Generated Ec-Token**);

         //once the checkout is completed checkoutDelegate will receive the returned Params in a hash map